LS180/1stAnimations/README.md

   function frame() {                                          //defines frame;frame is used to set the interval/timing of object's motion
     if (pos == 350) {                                         //if variable pos changes to 350, interval will be cleared clearInterval(id);
-    } else {  //,but if interval is != 350, var pos will increment by 1 px/pixel R & 1 px L, making elem/myAnimation move 1 px L & 1 px R
+    } else {//,but if interval is != 350, var pos will increment by 1 px/pixel up & 1 px L, making elem/myAnimation move 1 px L & 1 px up
       pos++;
       elem.style.top = pos + 'px';
       elem.style.left = pos + 'px';